apachecn/pytorch-doc-zh/docs/1.0/nn_functional.md

  |
 | --- | --- |

 :param If specified, the input tensor is casted to `dtype` before the operation: :param is performed.
-This is useful for preventing data type overflows.
-Default: None.
+This is useful for preventing data type overflows. 默认值:  None.

 ### softmax